 Enough already with “…with discounts up to 40%” or “..15mintues can save you…” or ” the more policies you have the more discounts…”

-- Is it really a discount if your base rate is to high to begin with?
+- Is it really a discount if your base rate is too high, to begin with?

 - Is it really a discount if you have to purchase a policy you don’t already have to get it?

-- Would you only give your accountant, doctor, lawyer or even your mechanic only 15 minutes to review something that can effect you, your family, your livelihood and your wallet?
+- Would you only give your accountant, doctor, lawyer or even your mechanic only 15 minutes to review something that can affect you, your family, your livelihood and your wallet?

 The larger companies still have not learned how to advertise their “product” and have instead allowed it to become commoditized.
 This is actually a good thing for you despite the confusion.

 Beyond that, the facts are the same; determine the coverage levels you are comfortable with.
 Shop accordingly.
 Plan on remaining in the upper portion of the available market instead of trying to find the lowest.
 You’ll save less money by overshopping than you will be doing a reasonable amount of shopping.